Xenonesis/DocMagic/CURSOR_IMPLEMENTATION.md

 ## 📄 License

-This implementation is part of the DocMagic project and follows the same licensing terms.
+This implementation is part of the docverse project and follows the same licensing terms.